A Design Space for Multiscale Visualization: The Design Space

 \subsubsection{Type}

 \textbf{Type} is a subdimension that describes the ways in which users can navigate between and within scales.

-{\textit{None.}} Some visualizations, such as Static Multilevel, are \textit{none}, meaning they do not have any interaction.
-Temp Earth, a corpus example, visualizes the Earth's temperature on a set of increasingly-zoomed scales towards the more recent past \cite{bredenberg2012tempearth}, and also has no user navigation.
+{\textit{None.}} Some visualizations, such as xkcd Money, are \textit{none}, meaning they do not have any interaction.
+Although in practice users may use the zoom and pan features of an image browser to inspect its details, there is no explicit navigation support within the visualization itself.

-{\textit{Zooming.}} \textit{Zooming} is navigation that changes the mapping of a scale or adds another scale with a different mapping without changing the point of focus.
-Auto Zoom uses \textit{zooming} to gradually change the mapping.
-Cell Size and Scale \cite{utah2014cellsizeandscale}, a digital visualization similar to Scale of the Universe 2 \cite{huang2012scaleoftheuniverse2} where the user zooms through objects of different scales, is an example of \textit{zooming}, as the scale changes but the point of focus does not.
+{\textit{Zooming.}} \textit{Zooming} is navigation that changes the scale or adds a different scale without changing the point of focus.
+Powers of Ten uses \textit{zooming} to gradually change the scale.
+Zooming can happen automatically, such as in Powers of Ten, or it can be facilitated by digital means, such as scrolling a mouse wheel, or physical means, such as walking closer or further away.

-{\textit{Panning.}} \textit{Panning} is navigation that changes the point of focus without changing the mapping.
-The Deep Sea \cite{agarwal2019thedeepsea} is a digital visualization where the user gradually pans to traverse the range of ocean depths from the surface to the bottom of the ocean.
-The mapping of the scale does not change during the traversal, but the point of focus on the scale does.
+{\textit{Zooming/Panning.}} Some visualizations additionally incorporate panning, which is navigation that changes the point of focus without changing the scale, as well as zooming.
+We code these examples as using \textit{zoom/pan}.
+Rivet allows the user to select a point of focus to zoom in on, effectively panning and zooming at once.

-{\textit{Both.}} Some visualizations incorporate \textit{both} zooming and panning.
-Rivet \cite{bosch2000rivet}, a visualization tool for the analysis of computer system data, has a multi-tier strip chart where the user can select point of focus to zoom in on, effectively \textit{panning} and \textit{zooming} at once.
-The synthetic illustration Interactive Zoom also uses \textit{both}, but rather than having the user drag the mouse to select the new zoom window in one step, it has the user place the mouse on the desired point of focus and uses the scroll wheel to zoom until they are satisfied.

-When visualizations incorporated both panning and zooming, we found that they were intended to have open-ended navigation, where the navigation is driven fully by the user.
-When only one of zooming or panning were in use, the designs had an intended path to follow through the data, either by panning along a large scale or by zooming along many scales.